 LEARN MORE: Factors That Affect The Cost of Electricity in Canada

 Calgary is the largest city in Alberta, and the heightened head count of a city that houses close to 1.25 million people provides a lot of benefits for energy providers.
 But can that increased population mean Calgary is getting a better deal on its energy than other cities nearby?
 Potentially, yes; however, there are a number of other contributing factors that come into play when you compare energy rates in Calgary.
-For instance, Calgary was built by petroleum and energy industries.
-Its largest energy company, ENMAX, is actually an owned subsidiary of Calgary, too, and both of those factors contribute to the city’s regulated rate (RRO).
+For instance, Calgary was built by the petroleum and energy industries.
+Its largest energy company, ENMAX, is actually an owned subsidiary of Calgary, too, and both of those factors contribute to the city’s regulated rate, the Rate of Last Resort (RoLR)*.

 Calgary’s city-owned energy provider has some effect on local energy rates.